muhleder/elasticsearch-vector-scoring/README.md

 * `mvn package` to compile the plugin as a zip file
 * In Elasticsearch run `elasticsearch-plugin install file:/PATH_TO_ZIP` to install plugin

+## Debugging
+Place this into an eleasticsearch checkout, add the plugin to the projects list in `/settings.gradle` and run

+    gradle :plugins:vector-scoring:run --debug-jvm

 ## Usage